 Yes, we can prepare and create a DDP Image and it's the corresponding DDP player.
 Please select "DDP" under the "production formats" options when submitting your project via our intake form.

 Read on to learn more about DDP images, their advantages over traditional methods, and their crucial role in modern CD production.
-Here's the link to the full article for a more detailed understanding:

 Payment for a project is due upon completion and final approval of all mastered files.
 Please note, the payment needs to be completed before the final deliverables are sent.